angrybacon/doomsday-wiki/markdown/articles/2020/03/12/a-pretty-mean-deck.md

 {{Predict}} is a great example.
 This card has been played in Miracle decks to success and offers a decent card advantage engine, especially given the high cantrip density the deck runs, even outside of the combo.
-It can then be used as a combo piece either simply as a draw two that digs three cards deep or can be used to synergise with [[Unearth]] allowing the playing of Oracle for the cost of a single {{B}}.
+It can then be used as a combo piece either simply as a draw two that digs three cards deep or can be used to synergise with {{Unearth}} allowing the playing of Oracle for the cost of a single {{B}}.

 <pile>{{!Pd}} {{!Pn}} {{!SW}} {{!LP}} {{!TO}}</pile>